patzacher/WFO_Fuzzy_Join/README.md

 2) Fuzzy joins with large data sets and the complete taxonomic backbone consisting of ~1.5 observations using parallel processing and data frame chunking.

-If you are unfamiliar with WorldFlora and its associated package, the best place to start is the [WFO CRAN.](https://cran.r-project.org/web/packages/WorldFlora/WorldFlora.pdf)